ciarand/guzzle-docs/plugins/plugins-overview.rst

 Adding event subscribers to clients
 -----------------------------------

-Any event subscriber attached to the EventDispatcher of a ``Guzzle\Http\Client`` or ``Guzzle\Service\Client`` object will automatically be attached to all request objects created by the client.
+Any event subscriber or event listener attached to the EventDispatcher of a ``Guzzle\Http\Client`` or ``Guzzle\Service\Client`` object will automatically be attached to all request objects created by the client.
 This allows you to attach, for example, a HistoryPlugin to a client object, and from that point on, every request sent through that client will utilize the HistoryPlugin.

 .. code-block:: php